Lipid Synthesis

 Lipodistrophy

-Generally cells have to decide between three general fates for the fatty acids that arrive inside the cell:
+Generally cells have to decide between three general fates for the fatty acids that arrive inside the cellThough in growing and dividing cells, the fraction of fatty acids that become phospholipids becomes much more relevant.:

 esterify with glycerol as triglycerides